 - After creating the Query Config, click Create Report in the top-right corner.

 - Once the Looker Studio dashboard opens, select your team and the required Query Config from the dropdown.
-Click Connect in the top-right corner.
+Then click Connect in the top-right corner.

-- Similarly, you can inspect multiple URLs on your website and review the status and processing details of your submitted XML sitemaps.
-Here’s how you can select your preferred report type:
+- You can also inspect multiple URLs on your site and check the status and processing details of your submitted XML sitemaps.
+To select your preferred report type, follow these steps:

-- Go to Query Config tab > Select GSC Website Data and click the pencil icon > Choose your report type from the dropdown menu.
+- Go to the Query Config tab, select GSC Website Data, click the pencil icon, and choose your report type from the dropdown menu.

-- To make your Looker Studio report compelling, use charts and visualizations.
-Click Add a chart and choose relevant chart types to configure your dashboard.
+- To make your Looker Studio report engaging, add charts and visualizations.
+Click Add a chart and select the chart types you need to set up your dashboard.

-For instance, you can use bar charts to visualize key trends such as total clicks, impressions, and average position over time.
-These insights help you identify which time periods, queries, or pages are driving the most visibility and traffic to your website.
+For example, you can use bar charts to track key trends like total clicks, impressions, and average position over time.
+This helps you see which time periods, queries, or pages bring the most visibility and traffic to your site.